How good is a Flexsteel sofa?

-2) Large reclining furniture (individual recliners seem to have fewer problems and are easier to repair.)
+2) Reclining sofas and sectionals (individual recliners seem to have fewer problems and are easier to repair.)

 3) The Made in China Latitudes line.

-If you can avoid these three problem areas there is a good chance you will be very happy with your Flexsteel furniture.
+If you can avoid heavy reclining furniture, bonded leather and Chinese made products there is a good chance you will be very happy with your Flexsteel furniture.

 The three problem areas cited above are not just for Flexsteel.
 They apply to most low and mid-priced mass produced upholstered furniture.